ImCityHunter/MovieRatingsDatabase/README.md

 # The Design (Entity-Relationship) Diagram
 ![Image description](ERDiagram.png)
-- All the needed information can be found in the slide https://prezi.com/p/a__4rkcgv4k1/finalproject/
+- Additional information can be found in the slide https://prezi.com/p/a__4rkcgv4k1/finalproject/

 # Tables